Genshro/elyanalyzer/README.md

 ![ElyAnalyzer Logo](frontend/public/elyanalyzer-logo.svg)

-**ElyAnalyzer** is a comprehensive, 80% "%20 just for private alaysis algorithms" free and open-source code analysis platform that transforms complex codebases into clear, actionable insights.
-Built with privacy-first principles, our desktop application runs completely offline - your code never leaves your machine.
+**ElyAnalyzer** 100% free code analysis platform featuring the world's first AI hallucination detector.
+Transform complex codebases into clear, actionable insights with complete privacy

 > 🌼 **"Accompanies you on your journey"** - From complexity to clarity, we're with you every step of the way.